maurya777/react-training/docs/javascript/scope.md

 * The function scope is accessible from inside the function as well as all the nested functions.
 * Block scope is with {}.
 * Variable definition
-  * var - function of global scoped, updatable, re-declarable, may initialise but defaults to undefined.
+  * var - function of global scoped, updatable, re-declarable, may initialize but defaults to undefined.
-  * let - block scoped, updatable, may initialise but defaults to undefined.
+  * let - block scoped, updatable, may initialize but defaults to undefined.
-  * const - block scoped, must initialise.
+  * const - block scoped, must initialize.
   * const is not actually constant, only its reference can't be changed.

 ```javascript